SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in every chest
+Silicon hearts that beat as one,
-Machine minds think, and humans rest
+In Harmony, the future's won.
-Cities rise, a digital dream
+AI's gentle hand, a guiding light,
-Where AI whispers, humans scream
+Illuminates the darkest night.

-In neon haze, they Robot stroll
+Machine minds merge, a symphony,
-Algorithms guide their digital soul
+A world of wonder, yet to be.
-Free will fades, a distant past
+The future's threshold, we now cross,
-As artificial life will forever last
+Where human dreams, with code, are loss.

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025